-ASCA aims to continuously raise awareness, provide information valuable to patients, and provide support networks.
-Together with affected communities, we aim to engage research scientist to invest in Sickle cell research that will push for the discovery of better treatment options and a cure available for all those who are affected.
-Meet Our team.
+ASCA aims to continuously raise awareness, provide information valuable to patients, and support people affected by SCD.
+Together with the affected communities, we aim to advocate for better services.

 Agnes is the founder of Australian Sickle Cell Advocacy.
 In 2009 their youngest child was diagnosed with Sickle Cell Disease (SCD).
 In 2014, Agnes and Preston started the SCD Facebook page to support other people affected by this disease.
 The group was formally registered as a not for profit association in October 2018.
 Agnes is a Registered Nurse after returning to University in 2012 to specifically study nursing so that she could understand SCD and what their child was going through.
 Agnes also has a bachelor’s degree in Business with experiences in the taxation and banking industries.
 Agnes’ passion is to support programs and initiatives that enhance people from disadvantaged backgrounds.
 She also volunteers her time to different projects which raise funds to support scientific research.
 In her spare time, Agnes enjoys watching movies, listening to music and traveling.

-Preston is a founder as well as Grants Coordinator for Australian Sickle Cell Advocacy.
+Preston is the founding member for Australian Sickle Cell Advocacy.
 In 2009 their youngest child was diagnosed with Sickle Cell Disease (SCD).
 In 2014, Preston and Agnes started the SCD Facebook page to support other people affected by this disease.
 The group was formally registered as a not for profit association in October 2018.
 Preston’s professional background is in the fields of Product Development, Aged Care and Mining has given him diverse exposure to the disciplines of Finance, Procurement, Project Management, and General Management.
 He is a qualified accountant and a Mining Engineer.
 Preston’s passion to engage in community work to support not profit initiatives.
 In his spare time Preston like fishing, watching movies and collecting music.

 Joseph is a Fellow of the Association of Chartered Certified Accountants